0xForearms/0xForearms.github.io/Blog/ecpptReview.md

   - Exploit development skills on x86 environment
   - Outstanding reporting skills

 Lets talk about these prerequisites shall we?
 I went into this course with the knowledge from the eJPT and some additional Hack The Box/Try Hack Me rooms.
 I would say I had a good understanding of all of those topics, except the exploit development skill.
 That was one that I learned from the course itself as well as some extra non-course work.
 Looking at Tib3ruis' [Buffer Overflow Prep room on Try Hack Me](https://tryhackme.com/room/bufferoverflowprep).
-Besides that, the course taught me everyone I needed to pass the exam.
+Besides that, the course taught me everything I needed to pass the exam.

 So what does this course entail:
   - Penetration testing processes and methodologies, against Windows and Linux targets